HughZurname/codeceptjs-tempmail/README.md

 **Parameters**

--   `x` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)?** Takes a mailbox object and makes 10 attempts at retrieving messages from the server.
+-   `mailbox` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)?** Takes a mailbox object and makes 10 attempts at retrieving messages from the server.
 Once a suitible response is recieved the `mailbox.messages` and `mailbox.latest` are updated. (optional, default `this.mailbox`)

 ## Example